Homelessness in New Mexico: Loitering and panhandling laws

-Albuquerque/Bernalillo County
+Albuquerque and Bernalillo County

-Albuquerque has 4-5,000 homeless people, much of whom are concentrated off Central Avenue in the International District.
-The International District, nicknamed the War Zone, is the center of Albuquerque's homelessness and cirme issues.
-In 2009, residents who resented the War Zone name persuaded city leaders to officially re-brand the area as the International District, highlighting its diverse community rather than crime.
+Albuquerque's unhoused population is primarily associated off Central Avenue in the International District.
+The area was pejoratively nicknamed as the "War Zone" by some media and residents until 2009, when the city officially renamed it as the International District because of its diverse population and businesses.
 The first International Festival was held later that year.
 Despite these changes, crime has continued to be an issue in the neighborhood.
 In 2017, the Journal reported that it was "the most violent place in the city in the past three years and is home to both victims and suspects."
 Between 2014 and 2016, 10% of addresses in the neighborhood reported a violent crime, and 25% reported a property crime.
 One business in the neighborhood reported 98 violent crimes during that period.
 In 2018, the International District was ranked as the worst neighborhood in New Mexico for the health and well-being of young children.

 Like many major American cities, Albuquerque has struggled with a homelessness issue that became more visibly problematic since the 2000s.
 According to Rock at Noon Day, a homeless services center, there were an estimated 4-5,000 homeless living in the Albuquerque metropolitan area as of 2019.
 Albuquerque Public Schools spokeswoman Monica Armenta said the number of homeless kids enrolled in district schools, meaning children from families that have no permanent address, has consistently ranged from 3,200 to 3,500.
 The Coordinated Entry System, a centralized citywide system that the city uses to track and fill supportive housing openings when they become available, shows that about 5,000 households experienced homelessness last year.
 The International District, off Central Avenue, has a serious issue with blight and homelessness.
-Fentanyl and methamphetamine use is visible and a serious social issue in the International District, as well as some areas adjacent to Nob Hill and Downtown.
+Fentanyl and methamphetamine use is a frequent occurrence in the International District, as well as some areas adjacent to Nob Hill and Downtown.

 Count

-Due to the 2012 Point in Time count taking place in January, where weather, while sunny and dry, is still frigid and cold, the number of homeless individuals on the streets and to be visibly seen is lower than what would counted in the autumn, spring or summertime.
-According to the nonprofit homeless rights and services coalition, The New Mexico Coalition to End Homelessness says there were more than 1,300 people living on the streets of Albuquerque (0.3% of the city's population) in January 2022, but according to their more recent data that number has grown.
-The nonprofit says that number has grown to more than 2,800 homeless people with 21% or more than 600 of them coming from outside of the state.
+The most recent NM Point-in-Time Report by the New Mexico Coalition to End Homelessness on behalf of US Department of Housing and Urban Development counted 1,231 people living on the streets of Albuquerque (around 0.2% of the city's population) in January 2024.
+The report also counted 1,289 people living in an emergency shelter in Albuquerque and 220 living in transitional housing in the City.
+The Total for the Albuquerque Count was 2,740 across the city.

+For the "Balance of State" (meaning the rest of the state outside of Albuquerque), those numbers were 746 in emergency shelters, 152 in Transitional housing, and 1,011 unsheltered on that same night in January 2024.
+The total number counted in the entire state (including Albuquerque) was 4,649 (2,740 Albuquerque and 1,909 for the "Balance of State.")

+Since 2021, the NM Coalition to End Homelessness has organized the annual Point in Time Count and published the Point in Time Report for the state.